 Q: What are my first steps in creating an AdWords account?

 A: When creating an AdWords account, the first thing to do is to create a user profile in Google and add the desired Google properties to the user profile.
 Afterward, you should log in to Google’s interface (either through a browser or the Google Assistant) and add the desired keywords to your account.
-Finally, you can select the location you want your ads to appear and create an ad group with the ads you would like to use in your account.
+Finally, you can select the location where your ads appear and create an ad group with the ads you would like to use in your account.

 Q: What do I need to do when creating an account?

-A: When creating an account, you must log in to Google’s interface.
+A: When creating an account, log in to Google’s interface.
 Once logged in, you must add the desired Google properties to the user profile.
 You will also need to add keywords to your account, select a location for your ads to appear, and create an ad group with the ads you would like to use in your account.

 Q: What is the difference between an account owner and an advertiser?